Noise2Recon: Enabling Joint MRI Reconstruction and Denoising with Semi-Supervised and Self-Supervised Learning: Experimental Details

 In CS, careful tuning of the regularization parameter $\lambda$ is required for each application.
 As the noise level $\sigma$ and the acceleration factor $R$ are varied, the sparsity level and the blurring of the input zero-filled image changes.
 Therefore, the regularization parameter $\lambda$ was chosen based on visual tuning for various noise levels and acceleration factors independently.
-The optimal $\lambda$ found for each setting is provided in Table \ref{tbl:cs-reg}.
 We observed that a high $\lambda$ is needed at high noise levels $\sigma$ to preserve reconstruction fidelity, whereas a lower $\lambda$ is needed at lower acceleration factors $R$ to prevent blurring.
-Independent of $\lambda$, CS converged at 25 iterations, where we observed that higher number of iterations did not improve performance.
 In contrast to CS, Noise2Recon does not require visual tuning of its parameters, and is more robust to different noise levels at inference time.